msm-faraj/Destiny/README.md

 2.server going to work in localhost 4000
 3.postgres going to service on
 [] - localhost on port 5000 &
-[] - docker-network with name of "app_net" on port 5432
+[] - docker-network with name of "destiny-net" on port 5432

 # In docker